-Objectives, Targets and Indicators Implications for Plan and SA One of the key challenges is to put more control in the hands of local people to help make services better, and to make communities cleaner, safer and greener. action will influence the delivery and management of recreational space for the Social : decent affordable homes; to put more control in the hands of local people to help make services better, and to make communities cleaner, safer and greener; to assure strong local leadership, excellent public services and fair reasonable cost; to assure that public service serve everyone well; strong, visible and accountable local leadership for areas and communities; community.
-Environment : to narrow the gap between the average and the worst off areas; Economic : to promote strong economies in all regions, narrowing the economic divide and boosting the economy as a whole; Water Act 2003 I
+Objectives, Targets and Indicators Implications for Plan and SA One of the key challenges is to put more control in the hands of local people to help make services better, and to make communities cleaner, safer and greener.
+The LRDPD to consider how this plan of action will influence the delivery and management of recreational space for the community.
+Social : decent affordable homes; to put more control in the hands of local people to help make services better, and to make communities cleaner, safer and greener; to assure strong local leadership, excellent public services and fair reasonable cost; to assure that public service serve everyone well; strong, visible and accountable local leadership for areas and communities; Environment : to narrow the gap between the average and the worst off areas; Economic : to promote strong economies in all regions, narrowing the economic divide and boosting the economy as a whole;

+Water Act 2003